Responding to queries

 1. Successful response

-Best case scenario: Redox successfully processes and delivers your query to the intended endpoint, and the endpoint successfully accepts the request and returns results.
+Best case scenario: Redox successfully processes and delivers your query to the intended destination, and the destination successfully accepts the request and returns results.

 If so, you receive a 200 OK status from Redox.
-The response body contains the requested data from your connection's EHR system.
+The response body contains the requested data from the destination system.
 The fields and values present are specific to the data model or FHIR® resource you sent.

 2. Partial error

-Occasionally, Redox successfully processes and delivers your request, but an error occurs within your connection's EHR system, so it fails to accept the query.
+Occasionally, Redox successfully processes and delivers your request, but an error occurs within the destination system, so it fails to accept the query.

 Example: Error response for the Data Model API